When to plant Irises in Piatt County, IL

 Piatt County, Illinois is in USDA Hardiness Zone 6a.
 The average last spring frost is April 14 and first fall frost is October 16.

-Piatt County County sits in USDA Zone 6a.
+Piatt County sits in USDA Zone 6a.
 Irises grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Irises grow in Piatt County County's climate?
+Can Irises grow in Piatt County's climate?

 Your Piatt County Garden Planner — Free